 "Same as above": Referencing information content in CASTEMO knowledge graphs

-Referring to the content of another
+Referring to the content of another statement

 Epistemic level in the referencing property